lingui/js-lingui/website/docs/tutorials/react-native.md

 ## Rendering and styling of translations

-As described in the [reference](/docs/ref/react.md#rendering-translations), by default, translation components render translation as a text without a wrapping tag.
+As described in the [reference](/docs/ref/react.md#rendering-translations), by default, translation components render translation as text without a wrapping tag.
 In React Native though, all text must be wrapped in the `Text` component.
 This means we would need to use the [`Trans`](/docs/ref/react.md#trans) component like this:

 ```tsx
 <Text><Trans>Message Inbox</Trans></Text>